Guides

 The Tax Cuts and Jobs Act (TCJA) was passed by Congress in December 2017 and became law on January 1, 2018.
 The TCJA generally lowered income tax rates and modified certain deductions, exemptions, and credits.

-The biggest changes were to the individual income tax rates and the standard deduction.
-The new law reduced the number of tax brackets from seven to five and lowered the marginal tax rates for most individuals.
+The biggest changes involved individual income tax rates and the standard deduction.
+The law reduced tax brackets from seven to five and lowered marginal rates for most individuals.

-The standard deduction was nearly doubled, while personal exemptions were eliminated.
-The changes made by the TCJA are scheduled to expire after 2025 unless Congress votes to extend them.
+The standard deduction nearly doubled, while personal exemptions were eliminated.
+These TCJA changes were scheduled to expire after 2025 unless Congress voted to extend them.

 So what does this mean for solar panels?